-2. Travel Sewing Kit – Wedding Day Essential!
+2. Travel Sewing Kit – Wedding Day Emergency Kit Essential

-I’ve photographed so many weddings and I’ve lost count of the number of times a sewing kit was needed!
-This item is essential for emergency repairs on buttons, zippers, hems and even the wedding dress.
+This item is essential for emergency repairs on buttons, zippers, hems, and even the wedding dress.

 3. Safety Pin